-Admissions: Health Science programs have special program admission criteria which must be completed prior to applying for the clinical phase of the program.
+Admissions: Health Care programs have special admission criteria which must be completed prior to program admission.
 For more detailed information, please go to www.ptc.edu/hsnis.
 All applicants are required to provide a valid copy of their CPR card issued by the American Heart Association.
 To become eligible to apply for the Occupational Therapy Assistant program, applicants must complete the following:

 - 1. Complete the following courses (minimum "C" grade required):

-- · AHS 102
+- AHS 102

 - BIO 210

 - ENG 101

 - MAT 120

-- PSY 201 - PSY 203 or PSY 212 - 2.
-Minimum grade point average for the above coursework of 2.5.
-A GPA calculator can be found on the college website. - 3.
-Completion of 40 hours of observations in at least three different occupational therapy settings. - 4.
-Good academic standing at the college. - 5.
-Students must complete and maintain a current CPR/Health Care Provider certification from the American Heart Association.
+- PSY 201

+- PSY 203

+- 2. Minimum grade point average for the above coursework of 2.5.
+A GPA calculator can be found on the college website.

+- 3. Completion of 20 hours of observations in at least two different occupational therapy settings.

+- 4. Good academic standing at the college.

+- 5. Students must complete and maintain a current CPR/Health Care Provider certification from the American Heart Association.